- Books, Literature, and Writing»

 The Road Not Taken (read by Naseerudhin Shah)

 A Parody of the Human Ego?

 Humans seem so prone to taking certain quotes and passages out of context and running with them, to the point that the error becomes the new phrase.
-For example, “I couldn't care less” is really supposed to be “I couldn’t care less”.
+For example, “I could care less” is really supposed to be “I couldn’t care less”.
 One implies that there is a level of care that can be reduced, and the other insinuates that there is no amount of care left to diminish.
 No matter how many times you try to correct someone, the incorrect saying returns.

 Another classic example is Robert Frost’s poem, “The Road Not Taken”.
 People seem to only remember the last two lines and take it as a mantra of courage to be an individual in a faceless crowd or take a course of action that no one else would dare, and Frost knew that about the human spirit.
 In fact, it almost seems as if he makes a parody of that notion.
 However, Frost clearly states that both paths were equally worn.
 He also states that, in his future, he would probably recall the occasion with a sigh, as if to say that he knew that he would exaggerate the truth.

 Have you ever come to your own fork in the road?
 What path did you take?

 One incorrect assumption about Frost’s motivation for the poem comes from his own family’s background.
 As the story was told, Frost rebelled his family’s urging to take over the family farm.
 Frost did indeed inherit his grandfather’s farm and worked it for nine years with little success.
 He also became a teacher like his father, who died when Frost was 11 years old.
 One explanation for the incorrect assumption might come from the fact that Frost left the farm and teaching behind in order to pursue a writing career by moving his family and himself to England.
 It might be said that this was his example of courage to take the path that others would be too afraid to try themselves.